pauldavidarevalo/4156-Miniproject-2025-HW2/README.md

 ---

 ## Running the Application
-Once the project is running, you can access the API endpoints using a browser, Postman, or `curl`.
-By default, Spring Boot runs on `http://localhost:8080`.
+Once the project is running, you can access the API endpoints using a browser, Postman, or cur`.
+By default, Spring Boot runs on http://localhost:8080.

 Example: